 Q: A district receives a resource center student for 1/2 day, and then the student attends vocational school for the other 1/2 of the day.
 How is this student reported by both receiver district and the sender district?

-A: Report the resource center student as either Elementary, Middle or High School Special Ed depending on their grade level:
+A: Report the resource center student as Elementary, Middle or High School Special Education depending on the child's grade level:

 Q: Our vocational school is having a problem when they enter the received and the on-roll information for their students and run their edits.
 A warning edit appears as follows:

 County Vocational-Regular Total: Received FT must = On-Roll FT 0.0 >397.0